Damans227/personal-website/content/posts/in-order-to-understand-redux-you-must-understand-redux.md

   - Redux
 ---

 I started learning **Redux** this week and while doing so, I realized that before I learn the core Redux library and the functions it has to offer, I'd be better off learning about the Redux as a design pattern for global state management.
-Knowing the Redux design pattern and I can use the best tool available, i.e. Redux toolkit and redux library itself to it's fullest potential.
+Knowing the Redux design pattern, I can use the best tool available to implement it (i.e. Redux toolkit and Redux library) to their fullest potential.

 > Yes, before Redux is a library, it is a design pattern.
 Redux has reducers and actions.
 Reducers store the state and actions change the state.